MohamedMesto/love-your-body2/README.md

 # Objective

  The aim of this project is to practice fasting and stay healthy and full power.
+Moreover, to improve a person's daily life by increasing the ability to concentrate and increasing the efficiency of the body's systems.
+However, the Engaging in fasting can evoke a sense of inner strength, making individuals feel powerful as they experience heightened mental clarity and a renewed sense of vitality.

 [Back to top](<#contents>)